Ozath/ot-harjoitustyo/sudoku/dokumentaatio/vaatimusmaarittely.md

 - Menu items that enable the user to interact with the application.
   - The menu items should probably have hotkeys.
 - Possibly make the games UI mostly usable by a mouse.
-  - Scrolldown bar for numbers inserted into cells.
+  - Scrolling menu for numbers inserted into cells.
-  -

 #### Gameboard

 - The sudoku grid will have initial values that can not be altered.